 - CIS 133J

 Intended Outcomes for the course

-- Create Java programs that solve simple business problems.
+- Read and make elementary modifications to Java programs that solve real-world problems.

 Course Activities and Design

 This course is presented by means of lecture/discussion sessions, assignments, exams, and Java projects.

 Students will complete software projects comprised of an object-oriented design, implementation, and test plan.

 - Designs will demonstrate the use of good object-oriented design principles including encapsulation and information hiding.

 - The implementation will demonstrate the use of a variety of basic control structures including selection and repetition; classes and objects in a tiered architecture (user interface, controller, and application logic layers); primitive and reference data types including composition; basic AWT components; file-based I/O; and one-dimensional arrays.